 Tinned ravioli was launched in 1965, and spaghetti hoops were launched in 1969.

 Heinz acquired Manor Vinegar Brewery of Burntwood, Staffordshire in 1969.
 A supplier to Heinz since 1917, it was the single largest vinegar producing facility in Britain.
 Vinegar bottling was transferred from Harlesden to Burntwood.

 Annual sales of Heinz Ltd surpassed £100 million (£1.2 billion in 2015) for the first time in 1972.
 Heinz of America acquired the eight percent of its British subsidiary that it did not already own for £7.7 million in 1977.

-The company began to suffer during the 1980s as supermarket own-label products began to take significant market share in traditional Heinz categories such as tinned soup.
+The company began to suffer from the late 1970s into the 1980s as supermarket own-label products began to take significant market share in traditional Heinz categories such as tinned soup.
 Own-label accounted for 37 percent of the baked bean market by 1982.
 Between 1975 and 1985 Heinz cut its workforce from 8,600 to 4,800.